-After developing a strong base of knowledge in Computer Science I felt confident enough to start specialising in a language.
+After developing a strong base of knowledge in computer science I felt confident enough to start specialising in a language.
 At the time (late 2015) I decided learning Java would make me the most employable.
-After getting an internship and then a permanent position as a Java developer I decided to specialise in the language.
+After getting an internship and then a permanent position as a software engineer I decided to specialise in the language.

 I have included my recommendations in Learn Java with these resources.